-This matters though, because the diamond cutters end up getting much more 'yield' out of a rough diamond if they cut it into a princess cut diamond1.
-For example, a 1 carat rough stone like the one above, might give you .40 carats of round diamonds, but the same rough might get your .50 carats of princess diamonds!
+This matters though, because the diamond cutters end up getting much more 'yield' out of a rough diamond if they cut it into a princess cut diamond.
+For example, a 1 carat rough stone like the one above, might give you .40 carats of round diamonds, but the same rough might get you .50 carats of princess diamonds!

 Because the square shape of a princess cut is so similar to the natural shape of the rough diamond, very little is wasted.
 This then translates into a lower price for you.
 High Five! (you must say ‘High Five’ in a Borat voice in your mind, or else it doesn’t count.
 Say it.)

 Princess cut diamonds are not one-trick-ponies you guys!
 Not only will they help you save a bit of cash on your engagement ring, but the square shape can also give the illusion of being a little bigger than their round counterparts, simply because from corner-to-corner a princess cut diamond is spread just a little wider than the diameter of a round diamond shape.

 One thing to bear in mind though; once that princess diamond sits in her forever home, the prongs of the ring setting will hide a little bit of that extra junk.